 Now, this is a method which can eradicate hemorrhoid pain once and for all.
-However, it is worth bearing in mind that the majority of cases of hemorrhoids can actually be cleared up by natural treatment and pharmaceutical products.
+However, it is worth bearing in mind that the majority of cases of hemorrhoids can actually be cleared up by hemorrhoidal ointment products and natural treatments.
 Most people will not need to go under the knife unless the hemorrhoids are reoccurring or if they are not clearing up using other methods.

 On this page I do want to take a little look at the various options for Hemorrhoids surgery that you have at your disposal if you believe that this is the only route left to you.
 Your doctor will most likely be able to recommend the best treatment path based on your own personal circumstances.

 The Most Common Hemorrhoids Surgery Methods

 Perhaps one of the most common forms of hemorrhoids surgery is that of a ‘Hemorrhoidectomy’.
 This a treatment option which is normally reserved for those that have tried various other treatments but no matter what they do the hemorrhoids return time and time again.
 This surgical method involves the complete removal of the hemorrhoids which means that they will no longer pose an issue.
 It is often used after sclerotherapy and banding have failed.
 I will discuss those in greater depth later on.

 A Hemorrhoidectomy will take place under general anaesthetic (this means that you will be put to sleep).
 During your surgery the anus will be opened and the hemorrhoids will be cut out.